michael-basil/michael-basil.github.io/health.md

 While I did learn a lot along the way about nutritional principles and dietary approaches (paleo, carbohydrate restriction, proteien focus) I was always missing key parts of the picture.
 In relative comparison, I now have the following mindsets:

-* Energy of the food is what makes it appealing
+* Energy of the food is what makes it appealing or repulsive
 * Food is fuel and conversation is the core of social rituals
 * Total energy expenditure is influenced heavily by hormonal balance
 * Eating becomes fun when approached mindfully